k4yt3x/video2x/README.md

 - 6.0.0 beta AUR package for Arch Linux (`video2x-git`).
 - 6.0.0 beta [container image](https://github.com/k4yt3x/video2x/pkgs/container/video2x).
 - A GUI for 6.0.0 is in the making.
 More information about it will be available soon.
+- A new Colab will be made for 6.0.0 at a later time.

 There is still much to be done and optimize.
 Stay tuned for more updates.
 As for why the 5.0.0 branch was abandoned, here are some of the reasons:

-- Wrapped C++ libraries for Python is too painful to build for cross-platform distribution.
+- Wrapped C++ libraries for Python are too painful to build for cross-platform distribution.
 - Some wrapped C++ libraires exhibited unexpected behaviors.
 - Running FFmpeg via commands and piping data through stdin/stdout are inefficient.
 - C/C++ native binaries are much smaller and much more efficient.